Scalable Message Passing Neural Networks: No Need for Attention in Large Graph Representation Learning: Theoretical Justification

 \section{Theoretical Justification}

 In this section, we theoretically justify our architectural design.
-First, we review some theoretical findings from the literature that hint at the importance of residual connections to avoid oversmoothing in message-passing convolutions over graphs; moreover, by the results of~\cite{riedi2023singular} they make the loss landscape of the deep learning model much less jagged.
-Inspired by these results, we further extend the analysis through the lenses of universal approximation.
+We review some theoretical findings from the literature that hint at the importance of residual connections to avoid oversmoothing in message-passing convolutions over graphs in Appendix~\ref{appendix:Oversmoothing and Residual Connections}.
+Inspired by these results, we further extend the analysis through the lens of universal approximation, which does not rely on asymptotic behavior, unlike other works such as~\cite{digiovanni2023understanding}.
+For the proofs, see Appendix~\ref{appendix:Proofs}.